 AARP has opened applications for the 2020 AARP Community Challenge grant program to fund “quick-action” projects that spark change across the country.
 Now in its fourth year, the program is part of AARP’s nationwide work on Livable Communities.
 Grants can range from several hundred dollars for small, short-term activities to several thousand, or tens of thousands for larger projects.

-“We are thrilled to bring this grant opportunity back to New Hampshire in 2020 and we encourage all eligible organizations to apply,” said AARP New Hampshire State Director Todd Fahey.
-“We’ve seen tangible results from the AARP Community Challenge grant program supporting communities in the Granite State as they make quick changes and inspire long-term progress.”
+“We are thrilled to bring this grant opportunity back to Colorado in 2020 and we encourage all eligible organizations to apply,” said Bob Murphy, AARP Colorado state director.
+“We’ve seen tangible results from the AARP Community Challenge grant program supporting communities in Colorado as they make quick changes and inspire long-term progress.”

 The AARP Community Challenge is open to 501(c)(3), 501(c)(4) and 501(c)(6) nonprofits and government entities.
 Other types of organizations will be considered on a case-by-case basis.
 AARP will prioritize projects with permanent or temporary solutions that aim to achieve one or more of the following outcomes: